aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 Issues detected with selected template.
 Details: - -1:-1:VALUE_ILLEGAL: No supported hardware versions among [vmx-15]; supported: [vmx-04, vmx-07, vmx-08, vmx-09, vmx-10, vmx-11, vmx-12, vmx-13].
 ```
 Our upstream dependency on CAPV makes it a requirement that you use vSphere 6.7 update 3 or newer.
-Make sure your ESXi hosts are also up to date.
+Make sure your ESXi hosts are also up-to-date.

 ### Waiting for cert-manager to be available...
 Error: timed out waiting for the condition
 ```